Medialunas, or Argentinian Croissants

 Instructions

-2. Place the butter on a cutting board.
-Cover with a piece of parchment or wax paper and, with a rolling pin, roll to form a flat square.
+• Add the butter to a cutting board.
+Cover with a piece of parchment or wax paper, and pound flat into a square.
 Set aside.

 thumb_IMG_7273_1024